Gechuyan/Code-Smell-Detection-Survey/README.md

 The data file `data.csv` includes information about the collected papers, such as titles, authors, and more.
 The data is stored in CSV format, and you can find the specific field meanings within the file.

-## Usage Guide

-If you wish to utilize our data and code, please follow these steps:

-1. Clone or download this GitHub repository.
-2. Install the required dependencies.
-3. Execute the analysis code to obtain results.